Royal Birkdale Golf Club

 Among the many great courses along the Northwest coast, Royal Birkdale stands out as a perfect example of links golf.
 It is currently the number one course in England and ranked third in Great Britain & Ireland.

 The Club was formed in 1889, starting life as a nine hole course.
 In 1897 the decision was taken to move to Birkdale Hills where an 18 hole course was constructed.
 The layout was changed considerably in the mid 1930's transforming the course into a championship venue.
 In 1991 a decision was taken to redesign and relay all the greens.
 Further changes were made to the course in 2005/2006, in preparation for the 2008 Open.
-This considerable investment and on-going improvement has enabled the club to retain its position as one of the finest links courses.
+This considerable investment and on-going improvement has enabled the club to retain its position as one of the finest links courses in the world.

 The links measure 6,690 yards and although the distance itself is a test even for the most accomplished golfer, the wind, whistling down the fairways when it comes from the sea, adds to the challenge.
 Each hole runs through a landscape of high dunes, the fairways are flat and fair and from the tee there is generally a clear view of the task ahead.
 Each hole is memorable, from The Open Championship tees the 6th and 13th holes both measure 498 yards and are two of the longest par 4s in championship golf.